vertica/vertica-kubernetes/DEVELOPER.md

 To run the tests:

 1. Push the operator to the cluster.
-If the cluster is already present, then the command returns:
+If the cluster is already present, the command returns with a message that the operator is already present:
    ```shell
    make docker-build-operator docker-push-operator
    ```